-On Monday-Fridays the space would provide a quiet, professional working space for up to 35 local self-employed individuals who need a hot-desk and communal area to work.
+On Monday-Fridays the space provides a quiet, professional working space for up to 15 local self-employed individuals who need a hot-desk and communal area to work.

-Membership to this work club would run for a trial 5 month period at a cost of £94.00 a month.
-A meeting room and phone-zone would be available as would high quality wi-fi, free coffee/tea.
+Membership to this work club is until December 2020.
+A meeting room and phone-zone is available as is high quality wi-fi, free coffee/tea.

-The shared work space will be open from 9am - 5pm Mon-Friday
+The shared work space is open for members 9am - 5pm Mon-Friday

-As part of our commitment to support new businesses five work desks would be freely made available for local young people (18- 25 yrs) who are wanting to establish their business.
+As part of our commitment to support new businesses three work desks would be freely made available for local young people (18- 25 yrs) who are wanting to establish their business.

-All members using the workspace will be offered the opportunity to informally support these young people, and help incubate new ideas.
+All members using the workspace are offered the opportunity to informally support these young people, and help incubate new ideas.

-The space will become the ‘home’ of the Facework project which helps young people acquire the soft-skills needed for the changing world of work.
+The space has become the ‘home’ of the Facework project which helps young people acquire the soft-skills needed for the changing world of work.

-On Friday, Saturday and Sundays evenings, the hall would be available to hire for members to run events.
-In the main these events would be private functions,training, a team away-day, or local festival events.
-Please note our current license restricts us from hosting events which involve live music.
+On Friday, Saturday and Sundays evenings, the hall is available to hire for members to run events.
+In the main these events are private functions,training, a team away-day, or local festival events.

-Arrangements for the sale of alcohol or food would be under the strict oversight of the license holder.
+Arrangements for the sale of alcohol or food is under the strict oversight of the license we have for the premises.

-Club Members would have priority for booking the space and all those involved in running events would need to agree to the HH code of ethics.
+Members have priority for booking the space and all those involved in running events will need to agree to the HH code of ethics.